gtxll8/Project5-Linux-Server-Configuration/README.md

 ```
 here we see that only local IPs are allowed.

-Important postgres security issue, checking to make sure db is listening to localhost only NOT ‘*’ :
+Important postgres security issue, checking to make sure db is listening to localhost only, NOT ‘*’ :
 ```
 /etc/postgresql/9.3/main/postgresql.conf
 ```